MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 {% endhighlight %}

 :white_check_mark: **Mini Tip:** The ISE will sometimes not automatically realize your resource has appeared in the modules directory.
 To fix this, just delete and replace the `Import-DSCResource -ModuleName MyDSCResource1` line in the ISE and it will discover your module correctly and give you IntelliSense.

+If you want to remove your symbolic link, you can do the following:
+{% highlight powershell %}
+# The recurse might make this seem scary but this just removes the symlink and not your module!
+Remove-Item -Path 'C:\Program Files\WindowsPowerShell\Modules\MyDSCResource1' -Force -Recurse
+{% endhighlight %}

 ## Tip 3 - Press Control + Space For IntelliSense on the DSC Resource in the PS ISE